GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 }
 ```

-We no longer have to sort the cache by the pin id at the start, because all the pins will already be sorted in a contiguous buffer.
+We no longer have to sort the cache by the pin ID at the start, because all the pins will already be sorted in a contiguous buffer.

 ```cpp
 Engine::VirtualMachine::VMContext::CachedValue& Engine::VirtualMachine::FindCachedValue(VMContext& context,